-What happens after a report is made Upon receiving a report of sexual misconduct, the Title IX coordinator will contact the complainant to discuss will contact the complainant to discuss and provide a written explanation of the availability of supportive measures/ resources and inform them of the process for filing a formal complaint, and any other rights or options they may have.
+What happens after a report is made Upon receiving a report of sexual misconduct, the Title IX coordinator will contact the complainant to discuss and provide a written explanation of the availability of supportive measures/ resources and inform them of the process for filing a formal complaint and any other rights or options they may have.
 Throughout this process, the individual alleging sexual misconduct is referred to as the complainant, and the individual accused of sexual misconduct is referred to as the respondent.
 Procedures for filing a formal complaint are discussed below.